← Back to App

 1. Expand a position by clicking on it

 Matching: The app matches your tracked positions to Schwab data by comparing symbol, strike price, expiration date, and option type.
-If a match is found, the Net Liq value is displayed.
+If a match is found, the Net Liq value is displayed and (if auto-mark is enabled) written to the position's mark.

 Supported Symbols